Thought leadership isn’t just superficial influence—it builds your business’ reputation. Ready? This is how to be a thought leader.

 For B2B businesses, thought leadership can also help you gain access to the decision makers.
 Almost half (47%) of C-suite executives said they have shared their contact information after reading thought leadership.

-By becoming a central resource for their audience, these thought leaders would gain their audience’s trust—and business.
+By becoming a central resource for their audiences, these thought leaders would gain their trust—and business.

 2. Generate Leads for New Business

 Thoughtful content can lead directly to more sales.
-Almost 60% of business decision makers said that thought leadership directly led to their awarding of business to an organization.
+Almost 60% of business decision makers said that thought leadership led directly to them awarding business to an organization.